Forced-Alignment-and-Vowel-Extraction/fave-asr/README.md

 7. Set `device = "cpu"` unless you can run on a GPU, then use `"cuda"`
 8. Run `results_segments_w_speakers = pipeline.transcribe_and_diarize(audio_file, hf_token, model_name, device)`

+### Other software required
+* `ffmpeg`

 ## Authors
 Luís Roque contributed substantially to the main speaker diarization pipeline.
 Initial modifications to that code were made by Christian Brickhouse for stability and use as part of the fave-asr library.
+For licensing of the test audio, see the README in that directory.